 Voluntary disclosure options for estates

 While this case addresses the Government’s ability to collect a decedent’s FBAR penalties, what about the assessment of such penalties after a taxpayer is deceased?
-We’ve come across taxpayers who’ve discovered significant unreported foreign accounts in their deceased relative’s estate, but no FBAR penalty had been previously asserted.
+We’ve come across taxpayers who’ve discovered unreported foreign accounts in their deceased relative’s estate, but no FBAR penalty had been previously asserted.
 The question is then what should be done to correct the previous non-compliance.